 Research the Podcast Landscape and Find Opportunities

 First, let’s take a look at the podcast landscape.
 According to statistics compiled by musicooph.com, 32% of Americans listen to podcasts on a regular basis.
 There are over 850,000 active podcasts and 30 million episodes, with Business podcasts making the top five most-popular categories.
 As far as listening to podcasts, 49% is done at home, 22% in the car, and 11% at work.
 From an advertising perspective, 69% of listeners agreed that podcast ads made them aware of new products or services.
-Podcast ad revenues are at $659M and there is a reported 14% lift in purchase intent for brands who advertise in Business podcasts.
+Podcast ad revenues are predicted to reach $1.6bn by 2022 and there is a reported 14% lift in purchase intent for brands who advertise in Business podcasts.

 After understanding the landscape, brands should then research the competition.
 What’s already out there?
 Do your competitors have podcasts?
 Identify and listen to a few great podcasts to get some inspiration and decide where the opportunities lie in topics or subject matter.